NeoVance/Optopus/README.md

 `cd Optopus/src`

+`composer install`  (for test suite inclusion and to set PSR-4 namespace)

 `chmod u+x script`

 It handles arguments in a way that you would expect.
-For instance, try the following silly usage:
+For instance, try the following 'silly' usage:

 `./script ARG0 -v -vv --foo=bar ARG1 -f=Foo -b Bar ARG2 --baz Baz --quux=Quux -xyzw Waldo ARG3 -xyzc=Corge -v --verbose -vv --verbose`

 You can also try:

 `./script --help`

+or:

+`./script --help [option]`

+It also has 'smart help' like `git`.
+If you misspell an option it will suggest the closest match.

+### Script Arguments
+Script arguments are anything that passed through the option filters.
+They are kept track of in the `arguments` property and are indexed in the order in which they were received.

 To see all usage, the tests are helpful too. @todo tests not passing yet since refactor